TransLibEval: Demystify Large Language Models' Capability in Third-party Library-targeted Code Translation: Experimental Results

-\begin{boxK} \faIcon{pencil-alt} \textbf{Finding 5:} For Java-oriented translations, \emph{RA(method)} and \emph{Direct} strategies achieve the best results.
-The former allows for more contextual semantics to eliminate platform ambiguity, while the latter dominates in the C++ to Java translation owing to syntactic similarity. \end{boxK} \textbf{Python as the Target PL:} For Python-oriented translations, IR-guided strategies perform the best overall.
+\textbf{Python as the Target PL:} For Python-oriented translations, IR-guided strategies perform the best overall.
 A potential explanation is that the massive training base and language characteristics mentioned in Section \ref{RQ1: Overall Correctness} provide a relatively reliable generative ability for Python programs.
 Even without proactively injecting external knowledge, LLMs can induce numerous useful libraries for functionality implementation as shown in Table \ref{tab:lda_strategy_direction}, Section \ref{RQ3: Library-Dependency Awareness}.
 Among IR strategies, \emph{IR(pseudocode)} ranks the top-2 highest across almost all LLMs and evaluation metrics, because pseudocode as IR carries structured implementation logic for LLMs to follow, allowing LLMs to focus on core logic while abstracting away unnecessary syntactic complexity.

 \begin{boxK} \faIcon{pencil-alt} \textbf{Finding 6:} For Python-oriented translations, the IR strategy, especially \emph{IR(pseudocode)}, outperforms all others overall, owing to the advantages of LLMs themselves in Python programming and structured implementation logic offered by \emph{IR(pseudocode)}, making it the top choice for translating into Python. \end{boxK}